papercups-io/papercups_flutter/README.md

 🎉 Done, It's that simple.
 ## Using the widget
-Integration with your app requires just a few lines of code, add the following widget wehrever you want your papercups chat window to be:
+Integration with your app requires just a few lines of code, add the following widget wherever you want your papercups chat window to be:

     PaperCupsWidget(
 	    props: Props(